-STUDENT GOVERNMENT ASSOCIATION

-The Student Government Association (SGA) is the governing body that represents students and advises the college administration on issues of student interest and concern.
+STUDENT GOVERNMENT ASSOCIATION: The Student Government Association (SGA) is the governing body that represents students and advises the college administration on issues of student interest and concern.
 In October, each instructional program elects one representative to serve on the SGA.
-Contact the Director of Housing and Student Activities at 903-923-3647 or (903) 923-3290 for more information.
+Contact the Director of Housing and Student Activities at 903-923-3647 or the SGA Advisor at 903-923-3217 for more information.